Working in Germany - Side job

 Students from non-EU countries with residence permits in accordance with §16b of the Residence Act (Further education) may also take up part-time employment in Germany to a limited extent.
 Here, too, the limitation stems from the fact that the primary purpose of the stay is intended to be studying.

-Gainful employment is limited to 120 full days or 240 half days (as of March 2024: 140 full or 280 half days; alternatively students may work up to 20 hours per week as 'Werkstudenten') per calender year.
+Gainful employment is limited to 140 full days or 280 half days (alternatively students may work up to 20 hours per week as 'Werkstudenten') per calender year (as of 2024).
 Every working day with not less than four and not more than eight working hours counts as a full day; every working day with not more than four working hours counts as a half day.
 Thus, it is not the de facto hours worked that are counted, but rather the number of working days according to this calculation.
 It is advisable to distribute the working time in such a way that the allowable number of days is utilised as much as possible.
-If these limits are followed, it is not necessary to notify the Immigration Authority.
+As a general rule, we always recommend asking for information from the foreigners authority.

 Voluntary internships, on the other hand, are not exempt.
-These fall under the 120/240-day rule and thus require the approval of the Immigration Office if they exceed the number of specified days.
+These fall under the 140/280-day rule and thus require the approval of the Immigration Office if they exceed the number of specified days.

-In the event that longer term employment that exceeds the 120/240-day rule is planned, the Immigration Office must be contacted.
+In the event that longer term employment that exceeds the 140/280-day rule is planned, the Immigration Office must be contacted.
 Please include a concrete job offer for the purpose of verification.

-The pursuit of self-employment is usually prohibited and can lead to loss of the residence permit.
-Individual cases can be approved by the Immigration Office if the time frame of the self-employment remains limited and there is also a connection to one’s studies.
-In case of doubt, it is advisable to consult the Immigration Office before taking up self-employment.
+The pursuit of self-employment is usually not permitted and can lead to loss of the residence permit.
+Individual cases could be approved by the Immigration Office if the time frame of the self-employment remains limited and there is also a connection to one’s studies.
+We always recommend that you consult with the immigration authorities before taking up self-employment.

 For non-EU citizens who have been granted a residence permit in accordance with another section, other regulations may apply.
 The Immigration Office can provide more information on this.